 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), compliance officers made a median yearly salary of $64,950 in 2014 (www.bls.gov).
-In the same year, occupational safety and health specialists made an average yearly salary of $69,210.
+According to the U.S. Bureau of Labor Statistics (BLS), about two-thirds of quality control inspectors work in manufacturing.
+The BLS also reports that compliance officers made an average yearly salary of $69,180 in 2015 (www.bls.gov).
+In the same year, occupational safety and health specialists made an average yearly salary of $71,790.